 How To Prepare An Image For Your Website Using Gimp

 This tutorial is going to show you how to prepare your images for your website.
-We’re going to need to know what size we need the image to be and then were going to need to crop it.
-In this walkthrough, I'm going to show you:
+We need to know what size we the image should be and then we’re going to crop it.
+In this walkthrough, I’ll show you:

 How To/Step By Step